Chrats-Melkonian/biosb2024binning/README.md

 - Apply the knowledge of Z to solve real-world problems

 </div>
-!!! important "Learning objectives"
+> **Important: Learning objectives**
-    - Understanding the FastQ format
+> - Understanding the FastQ format
-    - Interpret FastQC reports
+> - Interpret FastQC reports
-    - Create high quality reads by trimmign and filtering with FastP and BBduk
+> - Create high quality reads by trimming and filtering with FastP and BBduk

 ## FastQ format